mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 print(faithfulness_metric)
 ```

-This metric works quite well in synergy with langchain retrievals since you can provide the grading context separately from the llm_input column if you prefer.
+This metric works quite well in synergy with LangChain retrievals since you can provide the grading context separately from the llm_input column if you prefer.

 Since in this example we are doing everything in the same input column let's map out the context column to our input column.